This is how the Army prepares tanks and other vehicles for display

-Anyone who has been through a Motorpool Monday can attest to the fact that it takes a lot of time and effort to maintain military vehicles in good working order.
+Anyone who has been through a Motorpool Monday can attest to the fact that it takes a lot of time and effort to maintain tanks and other military vehicles in good working order.
 The same can be said for preparing these vehicles for display.
 Before the Army restores vehicles for preservation, they go through an extensive restoration and research process.

 Gary Pasley is a senior painter with the 407th Army Field Support Battalion's Tactical Automotive Section at Fort Hood, Texas.
 "I was that kid that would put model cars together and paint them," Pasley told Fort Hood Public Affairs.
 "I get to do it for real now."
 He is one of four experts working on restoring military vehicles for display at the National Mounted Warrior Museum which is replacing the 1st Cavalry Division Museum.
 Currently under construction, the new museum will be located near the post's main gate and is scheduled for a soft opening in 2022.